 Sharing our campus with one of the UK’s most renowned teaching hospitals allows us to provide a multi-disciplinary approach to teaching.

-It means students get to work directly with patients in a variety of settings and interact with other students on a variety of medical courses, creating a diverse learning community where knowledge is shared across disciplines.
+You will get to interact directly with patients in a variety of settings and collaborate with other students on a variety of healthcare- and science-related courses, creating a diverse learning community where knowledge is shared across disciplines.
 Reflecting real medical practice, it’s the perfect environment in which to practice working together as an integrated team, resulting in optimised patient care.

 Teaching and learning methods

+This course requires a significant amount of self-directed study, outside of teaching hours.
 In the first year, lectures are complemented by group work, designed to develop clinical and communication skills.
-You are allocated a professional development supervisor, who is a general practitioner and will provide clinical skills development support throughout your two years.
+You are allocated a clinical supervisor who is a General Practitioner and will support you in developing your skills development throughout your GP placement.

-Assessments are designed to prepare you for the National Examination and will be a mixture of written papers, written examinations and Objective-Structured Clinical Examinations.
+Assessments are designed to prepare you for the PA National Examination and will be a mixture of written papers, written examinations and Objective Structured Clinical Examinations.

-A portfolio of your development of the core clinical skills and competencies is monitored throughout both years for the Personal and Professional Development module, and submitted for final assessment at the end of the course.
-Written coursework assignments and/or presentations are set for the modules in Evidence Based Practice in Healthcare, Child and Family Health, Personal and Professional Development and Foundations of Clinical Medicine.
+A portfolio of your development of the core clinical skills and competencies is monitored throughout both years and is submitted for assessment at the end of each year.
+Written coursework assignments and/or presentations are set for the modules in Personal and Professional Development, and Foundations of Clinical Medicine.